mbgoseco/ECommerceNursery/README.md

 # BinaryTree Nursery
 BinaryTree Nursery is a Ecommerce site that sells plants, such as Dwarf Apple Trees and Giant Sunflowers.
 We picked plants because many nurseries do not have good Ecommerce sites, and because we believed a lot of fun styling could be used thanks to how pretty the plants are.
-View the deployed BinaryTreeNursery [here](https://binarytreenursery.azurewebsites.net/).

 ## Technologies